Kärcher Universal cleaner RM 626, 1l1 l

 Universal cleaner RM 626, 1l

-Powerful universal cleaner for use with Kärcher pressure washers.
+Powerful universal cleaner for use with Kärcher water blasters.
 With new active dirt remover which effortlessly removes oil, grease and stubborn mineral-bearing dirt with just cold water.
 For use all around the house and garden and on vehicles.

 Specifications